AlexandrovLab/SigProfilerMatrixGenerator/README.md

 ### INPUT FORMAT:

-***First six columns are required, and either the column "svclass" (deletion, translocation, tandem-duplication, or inversion) or the columns "strand1" & "strand2" (BRASS convention) must also be present***
+***First six columns are required, and either the column "svclass" (deletion, translocation, tandem-duplication, or inversion) or the columns "strand1" & "strand2" (BRASS convention, see https://github.com/cancerit/BRASS/wiki/BEDPE) must also be present***

 ### Example with SV class present (tsv or csv file):